Meet the Locals:

 Bill and Christina Steenson began the business in 1976, after graduating from The University of Ulster’s fine arts school, in Belfast.

-Their work has long set them apart from mass-market, high street jewellers, and their taught their craft to their daughter, Brona, and her husband, Dan.
+Their work has long set them apart from mass-market, high street jewellers, and they taught their craft to their daughter, Brona, who now runs the business.

 Most of the exquisite jewellery and designs for Game of Thrones were made right here.
 Brona explains that much of the workshop's designs are inspired by the rolling hills of Antrim.

 Since Game of Thrones began filming nearby, they have been making all kinds of beautiful pieces for the show.
-Brona and Dan regularly welcome tour groups to the workshop.
+Brona regularly welcomes tour groups to the workshop.
 It's a key stop on every Game of Thrones tour - and no wonder.

 Not only will you hear all about their work for the world famous TV series, but you can see how they made crowns for the kings and queens of the Seven Kingdoms.
 You can even pick up your own, unique Game of Thrones-inspired piece.